 The lifting up of my hands as the evening sacrifice.

 a.
-LORD, I cry out to You; make haste to me!
-David’s need was urgent, so he directed his prayer to the true God (Yahweh, the LORD) and begged him to help with haste.
+LORD, I cry out to You; make haste to me: David’s need was urgent, so he directed his prayer to the true God (Yahweh, the LORD) and begged him to help with haste.

 i.
 “I have cried unto thee, I still cry to thee, and I always mean to cry to thee.
 To whom else could I go?
 What else can I do?
 Others trust to themselves, but I cry unto thee.”
 (Spurgeon)

 b.
-Give ear to my voice: When a child cries out to a parent, the parent hears not only the words by the voice of the cry.
+Give ear to my voice: When a child cries out to a parent, the parent hears not only the words but the voice of the cry.
 The LORD can hear the voice of His people when they cry out to Him, and it moves Him to action.

 · Prayer pleases God even as incense has a pleasing smell.

 i.
-If David wrote this Psalm while a fugitive from King Saul, then the ideas of incense and the evening sacrifice held special meaning, because he was not free to publically go to the tabernacle and share in these acts of worship.
+If David wrote this psalm while a fugitive from King Saul, then the ideas of incense and the evening sacrifice held special meaning, because he was not free to publically go to the tabernacle and share in these acts of worship.
 When necessity kept him from the tabernacle, prayer would replace the offering of incense and sacrifice.

 ii.
 “Incense was offered every morning and evening before the Lord, on the golden altar, before the veil of the sanctuary.
 Exodus 29:39, and Numbers 28:4.”
 (Clarke)